CESNET/cesnet_service_path_plugin/CONTRIBUTING.md

 ### Write Documentation

-Komora ServicePath Plugin could always use more documentation, whether as part of the official Komora ServicePath Plugin docs, in docstrings, or even on the web in blog posts, articles, and such.
+Cesnet ServicePath Plugin could always use more documentation, whether as part of the official Cesnet ServicePath Plugin docs, in docstrings, or even on the web in blog posts, articles, and such.

 ### Submit Feedback